 It’s not inevitable.

 People used to think SUI came with the territory of aging.
-But the truth is, it’s a condition that affects both young women and old, and can be related to a number of factors, including pregnancy, vaginal childbirth, strenuous exercise, menopause, and gynecologic surgery.
+But the truth is, it’s a condition that affects both young women and old and can be related to a number of factors, including pregnancy, vaginal childbirth, strenuous exercise, menopause, and gynecologic surgery.
 And unfortunately, ignoring it can’t help and won’t make it go away.

 SUI isn’t a disease; it’s a condition that can be successfully treated.
 And that’s the good news.

-Urinnary Incontinence is first evaluated with urodynamics to identify that this surgery will correct the leakage problem.
+Urinary Incontinence is first evaluated with urodynamics to identify that this surgery will correct the leakage problem.
 The most common type of bladder control surgery is the sling procedure.
 This is done vaginally and is usually an outpatient procedure.